Milton Bradley’s Vectrex

-The very first home video games system I experienced was not an Atari 2600 or an Intellivision – it was the very special Vectrex System which was released by Milton Bradley in Australia during 1983.
+The very first cartridge based home video games system I experienced was not an Atari 2600 or an Intellivision – it was the Vectrex System which was released by Milton Bradley in Australia during 1983.

-The Vectrex did not really have a large amount of production time – roughly 2 years only – from mid 1982 until early 1984.
-After the 1983 video game crash and some failed prototype attempts to develop new peripherals and upgrade the Vectrex systems, Hasbro took control of the Vectrex during 1984, and shortly after put it out to pasture.
+The Vectrex had a short production period — roughly 2 years only — from mid 1982 until early 1984.
+Not long after the 1983 video game crash, and an attempt to develop some new peripherals and upgrades for the Vectrex system, Hasbro took over control of the Vectrex during 1984, and shortly after doing so, put it out to pasture.

 Vectrex Hardware Specification

 The Vectrex was powered by a Motorola 68A09 chip running at ~1.6Mhz.
 On the system board was 1Kb of RAM (1 Kilobyte) and 8Kb of ROM (4Kb of the ROM was taken up by the built-in game “Mine Storm”).
 All software was run from cartridges, most of which only used 8Kb ROMs even though the address space available was a much higher 64Kb.
 A Samsung 9"x11" black and white CRT screen was also part of the all in one unit – eliminating the need to connect the system directly into your TV.

 Having a built-in monitor in the system at that time meant that the main TV of the house remained available for others to watch soaps or sports.

 On the front of the system are two inputs where you would connect either a 4-button analogue self-centre joystick or a light pen – and the case was also unique as it gave one joystick the ability to neatly snap into it for easy storage.